I often get asked about the money tools and money apps that I use. Like what credit cards I recommend, or budgeting software, or how I invest.

 Cardratings has them listed as their top pick for travel rewards as well.

 I have used this card as my primary card for 6 years now.

 - It rewards you with Ultimate Rewards points (which are just the best value and options that I know of).

-- Earn 2 points per $1 spent on dining and travel, and 1 point per $1 on everything else
+- Earn 3x points per $1 spent on dining, 2x points on travel, and 1 point per $1 on everything else

 - You get a 25% bonus on point redemption if you use Ultimate Rewards portal.

-All that to say, if you only want one card that pays fantastic rewards, this is the one I would recommend.
+All that to say, if you only want one card that pays fantastic travel rewards (or cashback if you prefer), this is the one I would recommend.

-(Find out more details about the Chase Sapphire Preferred here )
+Find out more about the Chase Sapphire Preferred® Card here